Albany County Fire and EMS

 - Auxiliary and other support and supervisor roles.

 Training for Volunteer Fire fighters and EMS members is free and is not required prior to membership.
-Firefighters

-– EMTs must complete 120 hours of initial training plus a recertification process every three years.
+Emergency Medical Technicians – EMTs must complete 120 hours of initial training plus a recertification process every three years.
 (Ambulance Operators are not required to be EMT certified.
 Agencies often have different training requirements for drivers.
 Paramedics or Advance Life Support requires additional training)